nl253/GeneticAlgo/README.md

 In a nutshell:

+1. Provide `nGenes` (**Int** &gt; 0)
-1. Provide a fitness function that accepts a candidate (typed array) and returns a number.
+2. Provide a fitness function that accepts a candidate (typed array) and returns a number.
+Each candidate is of length `nGenes`.
 The candidates that score the highest will be favoured in the selection and will make it to the next gene pool.
-2. Provide `nGenes` (**Int** &gt; 0)
 3. Provide `dtype`, one of: `"f64" | "f32" | "i32" | "i16" | "i8" | "u32" | "u16" | "u8"`
 4. [EXTRA] You probably want a decode function as well (see **TIPS** section below).